VasiliBaranov/packing-generation/README.md

 # 3. Post-processing

 The program will run post-processing just in those packing folders, that contain *packing.nfo* files.
+To do the post processing after generation, you have to **manually scale particle diameters** after generation, as explained in the [note on final diameters](https://github.com/VasiliBaranov/packing-generation#2-packing-generation).
+Though it is not crucial for post-processing types that depend only on particle positions (like *-directions* or *-order* below).

 Usage and options: